 The world is in dire need of a sharp waking call unless they want to forget the lessons of the Justice tarot card and spell their own doom by being blind to the consequences of their selfish actions.

-The Justice love tarot
+The Justice love tarot and meditation

 The justice tarot card can hold different meanings when it is drawn in a reading that focuses on love.
 The main one is that it tries to emphasize a kind of balance and fairness between the various elements of the relationship, where everyone should be treated fairly and equally.